 The proposed bill amends the Income Tax Act of 1967 by adding a new section that allows taxpayers who own agricultural assets to claim a tax credit for selling or renting these assets to beginning farmers.
-The credit is applicable for tax years starting January 1, 2025, and includes specific percentages of the sale price or rental income, with maximum limits set for each type of transaction.
-For instance, a 5% credit on the sale of agricultural assets is capped at $32,000, while rental agreements can yield credits of up to $7,000 or $10,000 per year depending on the type of agreement.
-Taxpayers must obtain a certificate from the relevant department to claim the credit, which is limited to a total of $5 million per calendar year.
+Effective for tax years starting January 1, 2025, the credit is structured as follows: 5% of the sale price or fair market value of the agricultural asset (up to $32,000) for sales; 10% of gross rental income (up to $7,000 per year) for qualified rental agreements; and 15% of the cash equivalent of gross rental income (up to $10,000 per year) for share rent agreements.
+Taxpayers must obtain a certificate from the relevant department to claim the credit, which is capped at $5 million per calendar year.

 Statutes affected: Senate Introduced Bill: 206.1, 206.847